This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 The word permanent is here for a reason.
 Think of those notes as permanent residents of your Zettelkasten.

-However, to create a great permanent note, the goal is to rewrite everything in your own words (also called the Feynman technique.)
+However, to create a great permanent note, the goal is to rewrite everything in your own words (the Feynman technique.)

 How to Take Literature Notes in Obsidian

-One of the best sources of knowledge is books.
+Books are one of the best sources of knowledge.

 This is why I love taking literature notes in Obsidian.